xuminic/woodshed/README.md

 ## Motivation

 I need a shed to host garden tools, being storage room and a sometime study room.
 Metal shed is cheap but need the concrete slab to be assembled.
-Wood shed could be an easy target because you can find all materials at local stores, DIY knowledge from website and details from YouTube.
+Some wood sheds can be purchased from store.
+But they are not suitable for the slope.
+Apparently whatever I do I need to build a flat foundation first.
+The easiest way to build a foundation is deck foundation, just some anchor posts and timbers.
+Naturally it would be quite strong if stick some timber frames on the timber foundation and a shed could come into being, just need to do some detail design.
+LibreCAD is a cross platform open sourced 2D CAD software which is perfect for my purpose.
+It supports layers so you can easily see through different profiles.
+It is also convenient to design something not available in Internet, like this one, had a 3:1 length width ratio.

 ## Disclaimer